Indians’ Civale dazzles in MLB debut, stops Tigers 2-0

 Cabrera, despite being slowed by a sore knee, beat out a grounder to first base was Civale late in covering the bag in the fourth.

 Civale, a third-round pick in the 2016 draft, made seven starts between Double-A Akron and Triple-A Columbus going 5-0 with a 2.85 ERA.
+Shane Bieber and Zach Plesac, two other pitchers who have helped the Indians this season, were drafted in 2016.

 The Indians have won seven of eight against Detroit this season and 12 of 17 overall.
 The Tigers have lost seven of eight.